umr4nlp/umr-guidelines/guidelines.md

 **UMR concepts:** There are a number of ways that UMR concepts are created based on the input sentence:

 * Lemmas: Some UMR concepts are simply lemmas.
 For example, `today` in the example above is a lemma, which happens to have the same form as the word token itself.
 * Word senses: When definitions of word senses are available for a language in the form of a lexicon, a concept can also be a sense-disambiguated word.
-For instance, `taste-01` in the example above refers to the first sense of the word `taste`
+For instance, `taste-01` in the example above refers to the first sense of the word *taste*
 * Concepts formed out of multi-word expressions: `more-than` is a concept that is formed by concatenating multiple words in a sentence.
 Exactly when multi-word concepts should be formed will be determined on a language-by-language basis.
 * Named entity types.
 Named entities in a sentence are annotated with a named entity type concept (e.g., `person`) and a `name` concept.
 The actual names are annotated as a constant (`Edmund` and `Pope`).
 * Abstract concepts.
 In some cases a concept can be inferred from the context.
-In this case, the concept does not corrrespond with any particular word in the sentence, hence it is an `abstract` concept.
+In this case, the concept does not correspond with any particular word in the sentence, hence it is an *abstract* concept.

 **UMR relations:** There are also a number of ways relations between concepts are created: